1989 Midland Group Championships

 The 1989 Midland Group Championships was a women's tennis tournament played on indoor carpet courts at the Brighton Centre in Brighton, England that was part of the 1989 WTA Tour.
-It was the 12th edition of the tournament and was held from 23 October until 29 October 1989.
+It was the 12th edition of the Brighton International and was held from 23 October until 29 October 1989.
 First-seeded Steffi Graf won the singles title, her third at the event after 1986 and 1988.
 She earned $50,000 first-prize money as well as 300 Virginia Slims ranking points.